As an Amazon Associate I earn from qualifying purchases. Click for details.

-A woman was locked in the attic.
+Over a hundred years ago, a woman was locked in the attic of a haunted Laconia (NH) home.
 She spent years up there, perhaps clawing at the walls and door.
 She may have died up there, and pieces of her body may still be in the home’s backyard.

-These pictures are from the haunted house near Laconia’s Parade Road.
+These pictures are from a house near Laconia’s Parade Road.
 It’s a private residence, but in Colonial times, it had been a tavern.

-There’s plenty of physical evidence, including personal belongings from long ago.
-It’s difficult to tell which had been left there by previous homeowners, and which belong to the current residents.
+There’s plenty of physical evidence of its turbulent past, including personal belongings from long ago.
+It’s difficult to tell which had been left there, abandoned by previous homeowners, and which belong to the current residents.

 But few attics have so many marks scraped into the walls and door.